On the correspondence of deviances and maximum likelihood and interval estimates from log-linear to logistic regression modelling: Introduction

-In Papathomas (2018) the correspondence between the two modelling frameworks within the Bayesian framework was studied, deriving exact and asymptotic results.
+In Papathomas [5] the correspondence between the two modelling frameworks within the Bayesian framework was studied, deriving exact and asymptotic results.
 In this manuscript, we focus on the frequentist framework, and derive results on Maximum Likelihood Estimates (MLE), interval estimates and deviances.
-Christensen (1997) offers a comprehensive account of log-linear and logistic regression modelling.
-In Christensen (1997, Chapter 11) results on the equivalence between MLE and confidence intervals were derived.
-We extend these results, by also considering the case where factors present in the contingency table and log-linear model disappear from the logistic regression model, and some of the contingency table cells are merged.
-As stated in Theorem 1, the MLE for the parameters of the logistic regression equals the MLE for the corresponding parameters of the log-linear model.
-Theorem 2 states that, asymptotically, standard errors for the logistic regression and corresponding log-linear model parameters are equal.
-Subsequently, Wald confidence intervals (Agresti 2002) are asymptotically equal.
+Christensen [2] offers a comprehensive account of log-linear and logistic regression modelling.
+In Christensen [2] (Chapter 11) results on the equivalence between MLE and confidence intervals were derived.
+We extend these results, by also considering the case where factors present in the contingency table and log-linear model are not present in the corresponding logistic regression model, and some of the contingency table cells are collapsed together.
+This case is not considered in [1] and [2] or, to the best of our knowledge, in any other published work.
+As stated in Theorem 3.1, the MLE for the parameters of the logistic regression equals the MLE for the corresponding parameters of the log-linear model.
+Theorem 3.2 states that, asymptotically, standard errors for the logistic regression and corresponding log-linear model parameters are equal.
+Subsequently, Wald confidence intervals [1] are asymptotically equal.